A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Introduction

+Fortunately, micromagnetic simulations allow one to overcome many of these limitations \cite{Bertotti-Mayergoyz-Serpico2008,behbahani2020coarse}.
+Thus, it is possible to study a system made up of a large number of interacting macrospins with a Hamiltonian including any complex energetic term.
+In particular, the equilibrium or nonequilibrium magnetization dynamics of such a model can be calculated by numerically solving either the stochastic Landau-Lifshitz-Gilbert (sLLG) or the stochastic Landau-Lifshitz (sLL) phenomenological equations \cite{Brown1963-sLLG,garcia1998langevin}.
+From {\it first principles} it can be proved that this same theoretical framework is valid to carry out atomistic spin dynamic (ASD) simulations \cite{evans2014atomistic,Atomistic-Spin-Dynamics-book}.
+This simulation method has been successfully applied to the modeling of hysteresis loops \cite{bottcher2011atomistic,alzate2019optimal,westmoreland2020atomistic,jenkins2021atomistic}.
+Another alternative to include temperature effects in hysteresis loops is to use Metropolis Monte Carlo simulations for a fixed lattice \cite{tajiri2018effect,essajai2019shape}.

-More recently, there has been increased interest in studying more realistic models that take into account both spin and lattice degrees of freedom, and the coupling between them \cite{shimada2015magnetic,ma2016spilady,wu2018magnon,dosSantos2020,dosSantos2021}.
-These spin-lattice dynamics (SLD) simulations can use a Langevin bath for the lattice and sLLG for the spins \cite{tranchida2018massively}.
-Although this method is very powerful, its implementation can be computationally demanding and, as the complexity of a system increases, the number of parameters that characterize it also increases, and therefore the practical use of this numerical scheme may not be feasible.
+More recently, there has been increased interest in studying more realistic models that take into account both spin and lattice degrees of freedom, and the coupling between them.
+Most of these methods are based on coupled Spin Dynamics (SD) and Molecular Dynamics (MD) simulations \cite{shimada2015magnetic,ma2016spilady,wu2018magnon,dosSantos2020,dosSantos2021}.
+This is commonly known as spin-lattice dynamics (SLD) simulations.
+Other first-principle based methods combine atomistic spin dynamics with ab initio molecular dynamics (ASD-AIMD) \cite{stockem2018anomalous}, but this is limited to systems with a few atoms due to the high computational cost of calculating interatomic forces via ab initio methods.